 3 Total Credits

 - Students will engage in a capstone experience that builds upon the knowledge and skills gained from completing the core courses in the MPP program.
 Students will complete this requirement through enrollment in PAD 6848 - Policy Analysis Capstone.
-The Capstone Experience course is offered in fall and spring semesters only and may be taken following the completion of all core courses.
+The Capstone Experience course is offered in fall and spring semesters only and should be taken following the completion of all core courses.
 It may not be combined with a core course in the same semester.

 Course